-- monitoring and developing effective enforcement strategies for new advertising techniques and media, such as word-of-mouth marketing;
+- monitoring and developing effective enforcement strategies for emerging issues such as social media influencers, fake online reviews, and native advertising;

 - monitoring and reporting on alcohol industry self-regulation, and bringing law enforcement actions as needed.

 Rules and Guides

-- Dietary Supplement Guides, which provide businesses with guidance for claims they make for dietary supplements.
+- Dietary Supplements: An Advertising Guide for Industry, which provides businesses with guidance for claims they make about dietary supplements.

 Consumer Protection Initiatives

-The Division coordinates and addresses current consumer protection issues with state, federal, and international law enforcement agencies, as well as with industry self-regulation groups.
+The Division coordinates and addresses current consumer protection issues with state, federal, and international law enforcement agencies, as well as with industry self-regulatory groups.
 These initiatives include:

-- working with the Food and Drug Administration to combat fraudulent products on the Internet through joint warning letters;
+- working with the Food and Drug Administration to combat fraudulent health products and services and to coordinate oversight of tobacco products;

 - convening workshops with other government agencies, businesses, consumer groups, and community-based organizations;

-- working with sister agencies in other countries to combat the cross-border marketing of fraudulent and potentially harmful health products; and
+- working with consumer protection agencies in other countries to combat the cross-border marketing of fraudulent and potentially harmful health products; and